 To start with, I would recommend getting comfortable with being in the water!
 If learning front crawl, getting a pull buoy to go between your legs is a great way to build confidence in your stroke while keeping your legs afloat.

-If you are serious about getting into swimming, I would consider having a few lessons There are lots of adult learn to swim clubs out there now.
+If you are serious about getting into swimming, I would consider having a few swimming lessons There are lots of adult learn to swim clubs out there now.
 Alternatively, YouTube is full of great resources.
 In general, the main skills you’ll want to start with include:

 - Feeling confident in the water and putting your head underneath.